melanielaporte/aForest/README.md

 - Dynamic choices that affect the story
 - Multiple endings depending on your decisions
 - Fun and engaging narrative

 ---

-### About Me:

-- **Columbia University Sophomore** | **BS in Computer Science and Visual Arts**
-- Skilled in Python, JavaScript, Swift, and Full-Stack Development
-- Passionate about Open-Source Projects and Community Building
-- Creator of fun, interactive web-based games
-- Obsessed with sustainability and creative problem-solving

-Feel free to check out my other projects on my [GitHub profile!](https://github.com/melanielaporte)

----